boltlabs-inc/lnd/zklnd_tutorial/zklnd_tutorial.md

 Here, we will learn how to set up a local payment channel between a customer, `Alice`, and a merchant, `Bob`.
 We will have them talk to each other, set up a channel, and let `Alice` initiate payments.
 We will also establish a baseline understanding of the different components that must work together as part of developing on `zklnd`.

 This tutorial assumes you have completed installation of Go, `btcd`, and `zklnd` on simnet.
-If not, please refer to the [TODO: Add link 'installation instructions'](emptyLink).
+If not, please refer to the [installation instructions](zklnd_installation_instructions.md).
 Note that for the purposes of this tutorial it is not necessary to sync testnet, and the last section of the installation instructions you’ll need to complete is “Installing btcd.”

 The schema will be the following.